thingsiplay/tochd/README.md

 - If you forcefully terminate the entire script while working, then unfinished files and especially temporary folders cannot be removed anymore.
 These files and folders can take up huge amount of space!
+Hidden subfolders with a starting dot are created in the same directory as the input files, when no path is given with option `--temp-dir` .
 Make sure these files are deleted.
-The regular `Ctrl+c` in the terminal to abort current job is _not_ a forced termination of script (even when option `-E` is in effect).
+  The regular `Ctrl+c` in the terminal to abort current job is a controlled termination, _not forced_ one (even with option `-E` in effect).

 ### Files and archives that need special preparation before converting